snehakrishnam95/Namaste-react/README.md

 # Namaste-react-main

-This repo is for the assignments of session-1 from Namaste React course.
+This repo is for the assignments from Namaste React course.